 Overall quality is what should be expected from an entry-level TLR camera from the 1960s.

 Some people will describe the Lubitel as having a toy camera build.
 I would disagree with that as the build quality is better than any toy camera I have used.
+I believe that all the moving parts are made from metal, but I have not disassembled the camera.

 The levers to cock the shutter, select shutter speed, and set aperture, do not feel durable.
 They are made of thin metal that could easily be bent.
+Care definitely needs to be given to the camera.

 Getting the back film door open is a pain.
 There is a small latch that takes a good amount of force to open.